orsetii/walnut/README.md

 ## Dependencies
-It has only one dependency - `bootloader` so I dont have to deal with that myself.
+It has only two dependencies - `bootloader` so I dont write one, and lazy_static till i implement it myself.